 Site Map & History

 Concurrently, several Somerville city staff members and leaders of city social service and youth agencies established the Somerville Pride Working Committee (SPWC), with the support of the current Planning Director, Brandon Wilson.
 This group worked together on projects to improve the image and appearance of Somerville.
-As he quickly passed through a SPWC meeting one spring day in 1993, Mayor Michael Capuano offered the SPWC the use of the upper ¼ acre plot, previously occupied by the Junior High School, as a community garden site.
+As he passed through a SPWC meeting one spring day in 1993, Mayor Capuano offered the upper ¼ acre plot as a community garden site.
 The lower field was being targeted to support school athletic activities.

 Within a week, a proposal was created by SPWC members Lisa Brukilacchio, Jeff Chelgren and Anthony Sanchez for the available site to be transformed into an educational garden, a new kind of community-based garden.
 The full SPWC approved the general proposal and outreach began.
 Jeff, who worked for the city as a landscape designer and urban planner, drew up draft plans that were used to recruit donations of materials.
 City residents, schools and service agencies were recruited to get involved in specifying plans for the development and usage of the garden.
 It was at this phase that the intent for the garden to serve as an educational function for the children and residents of Somerville became a key focus; this was an issue that everyone could support.

 Community meetings were held to further develop plans for the garden and Mayor Capuano was personally involved in these meetings.
 As Somerville was known for having one of the highest per capita artist populations in the state and the Arts Council Director, Cecily Miller, was on the SPWC, it was intended that artists would be involved in the design of the space.
 A group of local artists and neighbors held an all-day charrette, which resulted in a working design plan.
 The name of “Somerville Community Growing Center” was selected.